joe-hauns/HyperRUSTY/README.md

 ---

-## Obtain the Artifact Image from Zenodo
+## Obtain the Artifact Image from Docker Hub

+The artifact is distributed as a public Docker image hosted on Docker Hub.

+Please ensure you have an active internet connection and Docker is running.

 ### macOS / Linux (Terminal)